-Where is the death and resurrection of Messiah prophesied in Hebrew Scriptures?The death and resurrection of the Messiah—Jesus—was prophesied over 300 times throughout the Old Testament.
-Many of these prophecies occurred hundreds or even thousands of years before Jesus was born; yet we see that He fulfilled all of them.
+Where are the death and resurrection of Messiah prophesied in Hebrew Scriptures?There are over 300 prophecies in the Old Testament regarding the Messiah—Jesus—many involving His death and resurrection.
+Most of these prophecies were given hundreds or even thousands of years before Jesus was born; yet we see that He fulfilled all of them.

 After God created Adam and Eve, they fell prey to Satan's temptation in the Garden of Eden and sinned against their Creator.
 Even as God handed down judgment for their sin, He gave hope by alluding to One who would "crush" Satan's head (Genesis 3:15).
 This is the first prophecy of the Messiah, spoken by God Himself.